nucypher/nucypher/docs/source/guides/worklock_guide.rst

             280,000,000 NU - (15,000 NU \times 1000 \,bidders) = 265,000,000 NU

- - Bonus ETH pool (i.e. total ETH not including minimum amounts) is
+ - Bonus ETH supply (i.e. total ETH not including minimum bids) is

         .. math::

             50,000 ETH - (15 ETH \times 1000 \,bidders) = 35,000 ETH

- - Your bonus portion of the ETH bonus pool is
+ - Your bonus portion of the bonus ETH supply is

         .. math::

             \frac{7 ETH}{35,000 ETH} = 0.02\%

- - Your portion of remaining NU is
+ - Your portion of the remaining NU is

         .. math::